-One of the best things about traveling to Colombia with children is the fact that most Colombians wholeheartedly subscribe to the idea that “children should come first”.
-As such, families traveling with children are given preferential treatment from the moment they arrive at its new international airport by way of a dedicated line for immigration.
-And they continue to be given deference while standing in line at stores and attractions, and even when waiting for elevators around town.
-Unfortunately, this does not translate to the stroller friendliness of Bogotá’s streets, but that’s for another post!
+One of the best things about traveling to Colombia with kids is the fact that most Colombians wholeheartedly subscribe to the idea that children come first.
+As such, families travelling with children given preferential treatment from the moment they arrive at the international airport by way of a dedicated line for immigration.

 My family is originally from Colombia and now that I have two girls, we make it a point to travel there throughout the year.
-Bogotá is one of our favorite destinations because there is always something new to try and because exploring its attractions is very affordable thanks to the current exchange rate.
+Bogotá is one of our favorite destinations because there is always something new to try.
+Here I share why I think Bogota is the perfect place for a family holiday.

 Please note that the top of the mountain is paved with cobblestones and there are lots of stairs.
 As such, we would not recommend taking strollers.
 Explore on foot and bring a baby carrier, if needed!

 You can get tickets to visit Monserrate via Tiqets here.

 The Museum of Gold is one of the most popular tourist attractions in Colombia and for good reason.
 The Museo del Oro is home to more than 55,000 pieces of gold as well as the materials from Colombia’s major pre-Hispanic cultures.

 The displays – which are in Spanish and English – might be a little lost on young kids but older children and teens will find this veritable treasure chest fascinating.